openforcefield/qca-dataset-submission/submissions/2022-02-10-OpenFF-Protein-Capped-1-mer-Sidechains/README.md

     - Initial conformations of capped 1-mers were taken from [https://github.com/openforcefield/amber-ff-porting/blob/master/AllDipeptides.tar.gz]
     - Sidechain dihedrals scanned using the OpenEye Toolkit
     - Conformers were minimized with the OpenFF 2.0.0 (Sage) force field using OpenMM
+    - Minimized conformers were screened by changes in connectivity and in tetrahedral geometry around tetravalent atoms

 ## QCSubmit Manifest